-Good Choice is a nutrition initiative that makes it easier for distributors to highlight healthier products.
-New York City food distributors can use Good Choice to identify healthier items in their inventory that meet the NYC Food Standards.
-In turn, their customers, including restaurants, hospitals, senior centers and day care centers, can more easily find and purchase healthier ingredients.
+Good Choice is a program that provides food distributors a way to promote healthier food and beverage products.
+In turn, their customers, such as food service providers in restaurants, hospitals, senior centers and child care centers, can more easily find and purchase healthier ingredients.

-The Good Choice nutrition criteria is based on the NYC Food Standards, which were established in 2008 for all public hospitals and city agencies, including senior and day care centers serving meals and snacks.
+The Good Choice nutrition criteria is based on the NYC Food Standards, which were established in 2008 for all City agencies.
 The criteria include 15 food categories, such as pre-packaged snacks, sliced bread and salad dressing, and help identify which items within these categories are healthier choices.

-If you are a distributor interested in participating in Good Choice or have any questions about the initiative, email email@example.com.
+If you have any questions about Good Choice, email email@example.com.